parkertackley/gb-emulator/README.md

 ### Executing program

-* Run make to create the executable
+* Run make in the top directory to create the executable
 ```
 make
 ```
 * Run with desired ROM
 ```
-./gb-emulator <rom-file-name>
+./gb-emulator <path/to/rom-file-name>
 ```
 <!--
 ## Help